kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

 vault-pool    n1-standard-4  100           1.7.3
 ```

-It can take a few minutes before the `nomad` Kubernetes cluster is ready for use.
+It can take a few minutes before the `nomad` Kubernetes cluster is ready.
+Use the `gcloud` command to monitor progress:

 ```
 gcloud container clusters list